mukaiizawa/Paren/man/man3/sp-loop.md

     (continue)

 # DESCRIPTION
-The special-operators `loop`, `break` and `continue` supports the iterative evaluation.
+These special operators `loop`, `break` and `continue` supports the iterative evaluation.

-The special-operator `loop` is evaluate `EXPRs` in order from the left, and when the last `EXPR` is evaluated, evaluation is performed again in order from the beginning.
+The special operator `loop` is evaluate `EXPRs` in order from the left, and when the last `EXPR` is evaluated, evaluation is performed again in order from the beginning.

 When `break` is evaluated, the nearest loop is terminated.